Makeup Sensitivities? Make Your Own!

 Having central sensitivities and wearing makeup just don’t go well together.
 For those without allergies or chemical sensitivities, perhaps, but for those who do, even the high-end brands just don’t cut it.
 So it really comes down to asking yourself “What am I not sensitive to and I can put on my face?” and making your makeup out of that.
 For me, food is definitely the way to go.
 But, not all food of course, just the ones with the right color, in a powder or cream form, and little to no scent at all.
 So, lets start making some makeup!
 (These are all just suggestions and foods that I use, don’t limit yourself, be creative!)

-The Base: Organic Coconut Oil
+The Base: Organic Coconut Oil or Wax

 For me organic coconut oil is the best base for makeup.
 It doesn’t set off my acne, in fact it treats it, it makes my skin more elastic and my face and lips more plump, soft, and it makes my skin glow, evens out tones, and reduces redness.
 So for any makeup I make that needs to be in a “cream” form, or I want to use a translucent base before a powder, organic coconut oil is my go-to.
+This works best in the colder months when coconut oil is a solid.
+For warmer months you may need a year round wax like bees wax without fragrances.

 The Tint: Food Powders & Activated Charcoal